 As I only had one Edge Server and one AD Site in my Lab environment, I will select this one here.

 On the Transport Certificate page, select a certificate for the hybrid deployment configuration.
 This certificate will be used to authenticate secure mail transport between your on-premises Microsoft Exchange and Exchange Online organizations.
 This Certificate will be assigned to the Send Connector Outbound to Office 365 on the Edge Server.
 Later you also have to assign this certificate on the Receive Connector from the Edge Server.

 The Send Connector Outbound to Office 365 from the Edge Server will be created during the Setup from the HCW.

-The Subject Alternative Name (SAN) of this certificate must include the FQDN of your public onPrem Exchange Organization under which SMTP and HTTPS access is published to the internet.
+The Subject Alternative Name (SAN) of this certificate must include the FQDN of your public onPrem Exchange Organization under which SMTP and HTTPS access (Client Access Server FQDN) is published to the internet.

-So Exchange Online uses this FQDN to send bi-directional mail transport between the on-premises and Exchange Online organizations and to access your ClientAccess/Mailbox Servers for Free/busy co-existence and mailbox migrations.
+So Exchange Online uses this FQDN to send bi-directional mail transport between the on-premises and Exchange Online organizations.

 In most cases is this smtp.domain.tld or mail.domain.tld and in my case mail.braintesting.de